commpaslab/lpps5360/docs/schedule.md

     - Frank Pasquale, "Cost-Benefit Analysis at a Crossroads: A Symposium on the Future of Quantitative Policy Evaluation," 2021-09-27
     - Lisa Heinzerling, "Climate Change, Racial Justice, and Cost-Benefit Analysis."
 2021-09-28
     - Zachary Liscow, "Equity in Regulatory Cost-Benefit Analysis."
 2021-10-04
 * John S. Dryzek.
 2002.
 “A Post-Positivist Policy-Analytic Travelogue.” *The Good Society* 11(1): 32-36
 * Steven Rathgeb Smith and Helen M. Ingram.
 2002.
 “Rethinking Policy Analysis: Citizens, Community, and the Restructuring of Public Services.” *The Good Society* 11(1): 55-60.

 ## Policy Implementation

-### 10/25 Implementation: Design Processes
+### 10/25 Design Processes

-* (Revise) Richard E. Matland.
-1995.
-“Synthesizing the Implementation Literature: The Ambiguity-Conflict Model of Policy Implementation.” *Journal of Public Administration Research and Theory* 5(2): 145-174.
 * Tony Bovaird.
 2007.
 “Beyond Engagement and Participation: User and Community Coproduction of Public Services.” *Public Administration Review* 67(5): 846-860.
-* Archon Fung.
-2002.
-“Creating Deliberative Publics: Governance After Devolution and Democratic Centralism.” *The Good Society* 11(1): 66-71.
+* Gemma Carey, Helen Dickinson, and Sue Olney.
+2017.
+"What Can Feminist Theory Offer Policy Implementation Challenges?" *Evidence & Policy: A Journal of Research, Debate and Practice* 15(1): 143-159.

 ### 10/27 People and Places